shubhamk2014/Multilabel_text_classification-NLP-/README.md

 I can't share my data ,because thats not allowed

-but ,you can costomize code according to your data
+but ,you can customize code according to your data